cornwell/cornwell.github.io/_posts/2025-05-30-CDCdiabetes-survey-gaussian-svm.md

 The target variable fetched by Teboul (for the 3-class data set) is the same as the linked study.
 However, most of the independent variables in the study are **not** those used by Teboul.
 A few variables align &ndash; e.g., `GenHlth`, `MentHlth`, `AnyHealthcare` (`HLTHPLN1` originally); some contain similar or reformatted information &ndash; e.g., the study uses a categorized version of `BMI`; but, many are completely distinct.
 (See Appendix A in the study.)

+For some circumstances, it is of interest to consider other metrics besides just the overall classification accuracy.
+For example, for a model that predicts whether an individual may have diabetes or pre-diabetes, it is reasonable to have a priority for a high true positive rate (here, the proportion of individuals that do have diabetes or pre-diabetes who were identified as such by the model).
+This measure is called the _recall_.

 In the study by Xie et al., the most accurate model was a neural network model, with 82.41% accuracy.
 However, this model only had a recall of 0.3781.
 The researchers fit a decision tree model which had accuracy 74.26% and recall of 0.5161.
-They also used a support vector machine with Gaussian kernel, achieving accuracy of 81.78% and recall of 0.4014.
+They also used a support vector machine with Gaussian kernel, achieving accuracy of 81.78% and recall of 0.4014.<d-footnote>Note, these metrics are for classification with three labels (keeping diabetes and pre-diabetes separate).
+I presume that the recall is the true positive rate where "positive" refers only to diabetes.</d-footnote>

 My students used support vector machines, one with polynomial kernel and another with Gaussian kernel to fit predictive models to the balanced data posted on Kaggle by Teboul.
 Both models had between 74% and 75% accuracy on test data; the students did not report on the recall for the model.